uday96/EVA4-TSAI/README.md

 ## Session 11 - Super Convergence

 Achieve 90% test accuracy on the CIFAR-10 dataset with a custom ResNet architecture and One Cycle Policy for faster convergence.

+## Session 12 - Object Localization

+Achieve 50% test accuracy on the tiny-imagenet-200 dataset.
+Make a custom dataset of 50 dogs and find optimal template anchor boxes.